 Since you provide the hardware for data storage, there are no third parties involved, keeping your data safe and secure at all times.
 Its documented protocols and end-to-end encryption add another layer of security.

 However, the setup process can be very tedious and complex.
-For not so tech savvy users, synchronizing multiple devices can be a nightmare.
-We found it difficult connecting two of our devices.
+For not so tech-savvy users, synchronizing multiple devices can be a nightmare.
+We found it difficult to connect two of our devices.
 Syncthing should look into this issue and try to make the process simpler and easier for all users.